 (*2) Depending on your knowledge, Maps and Navigation gear there are two mainstream methods for marking position when hiking / planning;

-Universal Transverse Mercato,(UTM) also known as Northings and Eastings, which are most typically calculated straight from a paper Topographical map, and is the most useful to hikers in the field / best for beginners to learn.(they can also be viewed in google earth) UTM is expressed a pairs of 6-8 numbers only depending on your location, prefixed by the Map sheet no which can be found under the Map Title/Name. (ie: NZ topo50-BX34)
+- Universal Transverse Mercato,(UTM) also known as Northings and Eastings, which are most typically calculated straight from a paper Topographical map, and is the most useful to hikers in the field / best for beginners to learn.(they can also be viewed in Google earth) UTM is expressed a pairs of 6-8 numbers only depending on your location, prefixed by the Map sheet number which can be found under the Map Title/Name. (ie: NZ topo50-BX34)

 - Latitude and Longitude: (lat/long)More common when using GPS devices and Digital Maps, but can also be calculated from on Topographical maps.
 The coordinates are expressed in one of three formats Degrees, Degrees Minutes, or Degrees Minutes and Seconds.(2 pairs of 7-9 numbers.)
 (Google Maps uses Degree format by default.)
 Which every method you are confident to use, it is vitally important when including these coordinates in an intentions plan, that you clearly identify which format you are using and then continue to use that format for all coordinates.
 (Ie: Map No. /UTM, Degrees, Degrees Minutes, Degrees Minutes Seconds.)

 (*3) The New Zealand Mountain Safety Council Intentions plan can be accessed via the Adventure Smart website, where you can choose to download, print and pass to your Intentions holder, or write your intentions on the Adventure smart website and have it emailed directly to your intentions holder.